lexbalan/Modest/docs/type/README.md

     // Let's create new pointer to *Int64 from freePointer let px = freePointer to *Int64

-    // And will use it
+    // And will use it...
     let x = *px

     // for pointer mechanics checking